jsenv/core/readme.md

 2. A dev server
 3. A build script

-Don't be fooled by the apprent simplicity of these demos, jsenv scales to complex use cases as well.
+Don't be fooled by the apparent simplicity of the following demos, jsenv can be used on more complex scenarios as well.

 ## Test runner overview